 PULP: An open hardware platform, the story so far

 Sunday, February 25th 2018 A workshop as part of the 24th IEEE International Symposium on High-Performance Computer Architecture (HPCA) 2018, Vienna, Austria.
 In just under 5 years the Parallel Ultra Low Power (PULP) project led by the ETH Zurich and University of Bologna has been a huge success, providing high-quality, silicon-proven processing platforms based on the popular RISC-V ISA, under a permissible Solderpad license to many users both in the industry and academia.
-In this workshop, we will present an overview of the project, describe the latest developments especially relevant to high-performance computing and have live demonstrations of all our systems.
-Several senior members of the PULP team will be on hand to answer your questions and will give talks on:
+In this workshop, we have presented an overview of the project, described the latest developments especially relevant to high-performance computing and had live demonstrations of all our systems.
+Several senior members of the PULP team were on hand to answer questions and will gave talks on: